space-wizards/website-content/content/post/22-03-27-progress-report-32.md

 {{< newsection >}}
 ## Technical
 ### Actions Rework & Mapping Actions
-*Contributed by ElectroJR*
+*Contributed by ElectroSR*

-ElectroJR really did a number on how actions work internally.
+ElectroSR really did a number on how actions work internally.
 It's hard to really show that to you, dear reader, but he followed it up with the ability to add mapping shortcuts to the actions hotbar, which is certainly going to make life a lot easier for mappers.
 There's even a preset of useful actions, available via the `/loadmapacts` command.

 {{< video-audio "/video/pr_32/mapping.mp4" >}}